Limiting Calls per Second and Channels¶

 CPS on load-balanced servers

-If you have multiple servers in load balance configuration, it is recommended "Cluster" is enabled.
-Ex: if you set CPS to 10, clustered servers will allow 10 CPS total, un-clustered servers will allow 10 CPS per server.
+For example, if you set CPS to 10, clustered servers will allow 10 CPS total and un-clustered servers will allow 10 CPS per server.
 See Servers for more details.